madittman/brutus/README.md

 # Brutus

-A framework for generating caring images out of input files.
+A framework for generating carving images out of input files.

 ## Getting Started